Struggling to write your first CV?

 Whether office based, hospitality, airline crew, retail or anything and everything in between, you will have applicable skills!
 If you get the opportunity to read a job description, see what skills it is asking for and whether you have got any of those skills and make sure they are on your CV.

 This is where you get to tell an employer everything about the work you have done.
 No matter how brief the employment was, it is good to include it to show you have given it a go.

 For instance, the young man I mentioned earlier hadn’t included the 3 months he worked night shifts at a warehouse.
 His reasoning, he thought it was too brief and not worth mentioning.
 Given he was just starting out in his career, I felt it valid to write into the CV and mentioned it was 12-hour night shifts, 6 days per week.

 By giving the full picture, I actually commend him for sticking it out that long!
 Rather than judge him on the brevity of that employment!

 The idea is to give the employer a full and best insight into who you are.
 Tell them at 15 you were working weekends at the local B&B. Tell them that you went from being a Kitchen Porter to Sous Chef at the local pub.

-Only when you’ve a number of years work experience behind you will your education become less important and eventually left off your CV.
+Only when you have a number of years of work experience behind you will your education become less important and eventually left off your CV.

-We also DON’T believe you need to put “references upon request” – virtually every job offer is subject to satisfactory references, when the time comes provide those reference details.
+We also don’t believe you need to put “references upon request” – virtually every job offer is subject to satisfactory references when the time comes to provide those reference details.
 However, you don’t need to write it at the bottom of your CV.